 Welcome from the Department Chairperson

 The Department of Special Education at Illinois State University is one of the largest and most respected special education programs in the country.
 We offer programs at the undergraduate, master’s, and doctoral levels.
 Our undergraduate teacher candidates can receive initial certification in Learning and Behavior Specialist, Deaf and Hard of Hearing, and Low Vision and Blindness.
-The Learning and Behavior Specialist program now has a TEACH AHEAD 3.5 year sequence!

 In the Department of Special Education, we value extensive and diverse hands-on experiences for our teacher candidates.
 Prior to student teaching, our candidates spend more than 600 hours in two semesters of clinical experience in diverse settings serving learners with a range of disabilities.
 We take pride in offering our teacher candidate not only a first-class education, but opportunities for student involvement including research with faculty and specialized opportunities with discipline-specific registered student organizations.